 Publications of the research is an absolute condition of the award and BIPS should see and approve the appropriate acknowledgement of BIPS’s funding in any proposed publication prior to its actual appearance.

-Applications for the next round of applications are now open and need to be submitted for consideration by Monday 1st March 2021.
+The next round of applications is now open.
+Applications need to be submitted for consideration to firstname.lastname@example.org by Friday 14th May 2021.

 BIPS is currently inviting applications for the Research Assistant Grant.